 Take a pan and heat 1 tbsp of oil/butter for a few seconds before adding the onions to saute.

-Saute the onions and mushrooms for about 3 minutes, till the onions become translucent or slightly golden brown.
+Saute the onions for about 3 minutes, till the onions become translucent or slightly golden brown.

 Add the tomatoes and spinach.
 Saute for another minute.
 Once done, switch off the stove and set the pan aside.

 In a bowl, crack open all 6 eggs and whip as if scrambling the eggs.
 Season this mixture with salt and pepper.

 Add to this mixture the sauteed veggies and cilantro.

 Now take your muffin pan and fill each muffin cup with the egg mixture upto 3/4ths of the way.